COUPLE & RELATIONSHIP THERAPY

 At Brookvale Psychology, we work with all types of couples.
 We offer couples counselling, where both partners are present, and also individual relationship therapy where one partner is present.
 You can select the therapy format you feel most comfortable with.

-Sarah James are both trained in evidence-based Emotionally Focused Therapy (EFT) to treat couple distress.
-Across many studies, EFT has showed the most positive outcomes for couples when compared with other existing couple interventions.
+Emotionally Focused Therapy (EFT) for couples has showed highly positive outcomes for couples.
 While every case is different, findings from a combination of studies looking at the effectiveness of Emotionally Focused Therapy for couples showed that 70-73% of couples in these studies recovered from marital distress and 90% of the couples significantly improved*.

 Couple or Relationship therapy at Brookvale Psychology can help with: